Simatwa/python-tgpt/docs/README.md

 This project enables seamless interaction with free LLMs without requiring an API Key.

-The name *python-pytgpt* draws inspiration from its parent project [pytgpt](https://github.com/aandrew-me/pytgpt), which operates on [Golang](https://go.dev/).
+The name *python-tgpt* draws inspiration from its parent project [pytgpt](https://github.com/aandrew-me/pytgpt), which operates on [Golang](https://go.dev/).
 Through this Python adaptation, users can effortlessly engage with a number of free LLMs available as well as OpenAI's Chapytgpt models, fostering a smoother AI interaction experience.

 ### Features